yeniyan-group/vots_smart_contract/README.md

-# VutsEngine - Decentralized Voting System
+# VotsEngine - Decentralized Voting System

 A comprehensive blockchain-based voting system built on Ethereum that ensures transparent, secure, and tamper-proof elections.

 ## 🚀 Overview

-VutsEngine is a smart contract-based voting platform that tokenizes elections and provides a complete end-to-end voting solution.
+VotsEngine is a smart contract-based voting platform that tokenizes elections and provides a complete end-to-end voting solution.
 The system consists of two main contracts:

-- **VutsEngine**: Core contract that manages election creation and acts as a factory
+- **VotsEngine**: Core contract that manages election creation and acts as a factory
 - **Election**: Individual election contracts with comprehensive voting logic

 ## ✨ Features